ahezekiah/otaku-shelf/README.md

 # OtakuShelf

-OtakuShelf is a cross-platform Flutter application for discovering manga and anime, viewing details, saving favorites, writing personal reviews, and switching between light and dark themes.
+OtakuShelf is a cross-platform Flutter application for discovering manga, viewing details, saving favorites, writing personal reviews, and switching between light and dark themes.

-The project uses the Open Library API for book and manga-style searches and the Jikan API for top anime data.
+The project uses the Open Library API for manga-style and book-based search results.
 Favorites, reviews, and theme preferences are stored locally on the device using SharedPreferences, so the app does not require a user account, backend server, or database.

 ---

 ## Features

 - Animated splash screen
-- Manga and book search
+- Manga search and discovery
-- Top anime discovery
 - Open Library API integration
-- Jikan API integration
 - Cover image display
-- Anime score display
-- Detail pages
+- Manga detail pages
 - Add and remove favorites
 - Save personal reviews
-- Local data persistence
+- Local data persistence with SharedPreferences
 - Light and dark themes
 - Bottom navigation
 - Material 3 interface
+- Riverpod state management
+- GoRouter navigation
 - Cross-platform Flutter support

 ---